wprender/cloudbreak-docs/docs/aws/ui/securitygroup.md

 You can also use the two pre-defined security groups in Cloudbreak.

-`only-ssh-and-ssl:` all ports are locked down except for SSH and gateway HTTPS (you can't access Hadoop services outside of the VPC):
+`only-ssh-and-ssl:` all ports are locked down except for SSH and the selected Ambari Server HTTPS (you can't access Hadoop services outside of the VPC):

 * SSH (22)
 * HTTPS (443)

-`all-services-port:` all Hadoop services and SSH, gateway and HTTPS are accessible by default:
+`all-services-port:` all Hadoop services, SSH and HTTPS are accessible by default:

 * SSH (22)
 * HTTPS (443)